Lost Diaries #3 - Mission Aborted

 The following log fragment was recovered and deciphered from the wreckage of a starship dating back to the pre-Interstellar Wars Terran Confederation period.
 No corroborating data has been located to further identify the ship or its mission.

-Day 209: 13:02 -- As per standard operating procedures [indecipherable], we're still running only passive surveillance to a 5k range.
-Audio from last night's watch was particularly eerie; I can understand why Torres woke me up during his shift.
+Day 209: 13:02—As per standard operating procedures [indecipherable], we're still running only passive surveillance to a 5km range.
+Audio from last night’s watch was particularly eerie; I can understand why Torres woke me up during his shift.
 The rest of the crew listened this morning.
 Vranek never ceases to react almost giddily to new life forms, and Streimann is merely considering burying the irrigation piping.
-While Appice said little during the playback, his face showed at least mild concern, if only because whatever's out there looks and sounds... big.
-Not huge, maybe 500kg... but big enough.
+While Appice said little during the playback, his face showed at least mild concern, if only because whatever’s out there looks and sounds… big.
+Not huge, maybe 500kg… but big enough.

 Rhoads and Essenza are my biggest concern.
 While cross-trained for scientific exploration, they both still retain a great deal of that gung-ho quality inherent to so many [indecipherable] services, particularly the Stellar Troops.
 I would consider a weapons lock-down outside of survey operations, but I’ll hold off on that until we know what we’re dealing with.

-Day 211: 03:03 -- Heavy storms again tonight, and I spent my watch on the bridge; lightning struck within our perimeter, and while the dust storm obscures visibility greatly....
+Day 211: 03:03—Heavy storms again tonight, and I spent my watch on the bridge; lightning struck within our perimeter, and while the dust storm obscures visibility greatly….
 I would swear that I saw one of the quadrupeds just beyond the southern embankment.
-If not for the lightning, I wouldn't have seen anything at all.
-What concerns me though, is this: I would swear I saw another creature on its back.
+If not for the lightning, I wouldn’t have seen anything at all.
+What concerns me, though, is that I would swear I saw another creature on its back.

 Of course, we’re all psych-profiled before these missions, and I’m well aware of the mental mechanics that manifest themselves in this way… but it sure looked like a person.
 Maybe not a “person” per se, but a bipedal humanoid.
 I suppose I’ll keep this to myself; however, I think I’ll go wake up Appice.
 I could use the company.